ClemRz/bitcoin-analyzer-back/README.md

 ### Initialization of the database

-With the client of your choice execute `src/scripts/initialize.sql`.
+With the client of your choice execute `src/scripts/sql/initialize.sql`.
 This will create the required database, tables and columns.

 You will need a MySQL user for this application.
 Once you have this information rename `src/.env.example` to `src/.env` and fill in the database access information.

+You do not need to set `MYSQL_ROOT_PASSWORD` if you are not using Docker.

 Finally run the initialization script that will fetch and store the historical data: